Dialogic learning: History

 Dialogic education is argued to have historical roots in ancient oral educational traditions.
-The chavrusa rabbinic approach, for example, involved pairs of learners analysing, discussing, and debating shared texts during the era of the Tannaim (approximately 10-220 CE).
+The chavrusa rabbinic approach, for example, involved pairs of learners analyzing, discussing, and debating shared texts during the era of the Tannaim (approximately 10-220 CE).

-Dialogue was also a defining feature of early-Indian texts, rituals and practices that spread across Asia with the rise of Buddhism.
+Dialogue was also a defining feature of early-Indian texts, rituals, and practices that spread across Asia with the rise of Buddhism.
 Indeed, one of the earliest references to an idea of dialogue is in the Rigveda (c.
 1700-1100 BC), where the poet asks the deities Mitra and Varuna to defend him from the one “who has no pleasure in questioning, or in repeated calling, or in dialogue”.
 Later, Buddhist educators such as Nichiren (1222-1282) would themselves present work in a dialogic form.
-It has also be linked to traditional Islamic education with Halaqat al-’Ilm, or Halaqa for short, in mosque-based education whereby small groups participate in discussion and questioning in 'circles of knowledge'.
+It has also been linked to traditional Islamic education with Halaqat al-’Ilm, or Halaqa for short, in mosque-based education whereby small groups participate in discussion and questioning in 'circles of knowledge'.
 A dialogic element has similarly been found in Confucian education.

 Links are often also made with the Socratic method, established by Socrates (470-399 BC), which is a form of cooperative argumentative dialogue to stimulate critical thinking and to draw out ideas and underlying presumptions.
 Dialogic practices and dialogic pedagogy existed in Ancient Greece, before, during, and after Socrates' time, possibly in other forms than those depicted by Plato.
 There is some debate over whether the Socratic method should be understood as dialectic rather than as dialogic.
-However it is interpreted, Socrate's approach as described by Plato has been influential in informing modern day conceptions of dialogue, particularly in Western culture.
-This is not withstanding the fact that dialogic educational practices may have existed in Ancient Greece prior to the life of Socrates.
+However it is interpreted, Socrates approach as described by Plato has been influential in informing modern-day conceptions of dialogue, particularly in Western culture.
+This is notwithstanding the fact that dialogic educational practices may have existed in Ancient Greece prior to the life of Socrates.

-Although modern interest in dialogic pedagogy seems to emerge only in the 1960s, it was a very old and probably widespread educational practice.
+Although modern interest in dialogic pedagogy seems to have emerged only in the 1960s, it was a very old and probably widespread educational practice.
 In more recent times, Mikhail Bakhtin introduced the idea of dialogism, as opposed to "monologism", to literature.
 Paulo Freire's work, Pedagogy of the Oppressed introduced these ideas to educational theory.
 Over the last five decades, robust research evidence has mounted on the impact of dialogic education.
 A growing body of research indicates that dialogic methods lead to improved performance in students’ content knowledge, text comprehension, and reasoning capabilities.
 The field has not, however, been without controversy.
-Indeed, dialogic strategies may be challenging to realise in educational practice given limited time and other pressures.
+Indeed, dialogic strategies may be challenging to realize in educational practice given limited time and other pressures.
 It has also been acknowledged that forms of cultural imperialism may be encouraged through the implementation of a dialogic approach.